dunconio/dwm-dunc/README.md

                                   tag bar
     set-class-group             - use this string as class for alttab class switcher
-    set-opacity-active          - level of opacity for client when active set-opacity-inactive        - level of opacity for client when inactive set-cursor-autohide         - true to hide cursor when stationary while this
+    set-class-stack             - use this string as class for class stacking set-opacity-active          - level of opacity for client when active set-opacity-inactive        - level of opacity for client when inactive set-cursor-autohide         - true to hide cursor when stationary while this